 Core Animation Powers Animations in the User Interface

 The main source of animation capabilities on both platforms is Core Animation.
-Core Animation is both a high-speed, 2D layering engine and a framework with Objective-C interfaces for accessing that engine.
-With Core Animation, when an animation is set up, it is completely automatic.
+Core Animation is a high-speed, 2D layering engine with Objective-C interfaces for accessing that engine.
+With Core Animation, after an animation is set up, the execution of that animation is completely automatic.
 You don’t have to install any loops or timers, you don’t have to draw frame by frame, and you don’t have to track the current state of your animation.

 The key technology of Core Animation is the layer.
 Layers are lightweight objects (